 As a student, I loved all the animal-related topics—topics about plants…not so much.
 When I became a biology teacher and got to the section on plant biology and photosynthesis in the curriculum I was using, I knew that I, like my students, would need to “hit the books”.
 However, I quickly found myself deep in the world wide web of teaching and learning resources available online, because I knew that reading a textbook was only going to take my understanding so far.
 To really understand the material deeply enough to teach it, I needed a multimedia resource.
 I searched high and low and finally found an animation of the process at a level of detail that would give me the confidence that I understood the process well enough to answer my students questions and support them in their learning process.

 The learning process that I sought to engage my students in wasn’t the standard, memorize this information and take a test in a couple of weeks.
-Rather, it was the kind of learning called for the NGSS, of the three-dimensional integration type.
+Rather, it was the kind of learning called for by the Next Generation Science Standards (NGSS)—the three-dimensional integration type.
 At that time, the North Carolina School of Science and Mathematics was one of the lead state partner organizations for the development, adoption, and implementation of the NGSS.
 In preparation for the 2010-2011 school year, the science department dean shared the draft NGSS documents and essentially said, “This is the future of science learning and we will help lead the way.”
 So, as a department, we revised our current curriculum and instruction to align with the call of the NGSS to engage students in the practices of science and engineering with the goal of developing an integrated understanding of disciplinary core ideas and crosscutting concepts.